Chapter 6:

 “We are?”

-It only now occurred to me to wonder how I had understood her.
-This was a different world, with a completely different history.
-Logically, there was no way we could speak the same language!
-The odds of that happening were so low they were basically zero!
+It only then occurred to me to wonder about how I had understood her.
+I was in a different world, with a completely different history.
+Logically, there was no way we should have been able to speak the same language, and yet I understood her perfectly well.

 “Yes!”
-She sounded exasperated and was running her delicate hands through her hair.
+She sounded exasperated and ran her hands through her hair.
 She sighed and calmed down.
 “How on Firma did you survive this long?”

 “W-we didn’t call it Ozni in the monastery.
 It was just taught to us at… at an, uh, early age?”